-The amount of foreign currency translation recognized in other comprehensive income during the years ended September 30, 2019, 2018 and 2017 included net gains (losses) relating to net investment hedges, as further discussed in Note 14.
-The amounts recognized in other comprehensive income relating to cash flow hedges in 2019 and 2017 related to forward starting interest rate swaps.
-Additional disclosures regarding the Company's cash flow hedge activities are provided in Note 14.
+The amount of foreign currency translation recognized in other comprehensive income during the years ended September 30, 2020, 2019 and 2018 included net gains (losses) relating to net investment hedges, as further discussed in Note 14.
+The amounts recognized in other comprehensive income relating to cash flow hedges in 2020 and 2019 related to forward starting interest rate swaps.
+Additional disclosures regarding the Company's derivatives are provided in Note 14.

-During the second quarter of 2018, as permitted under U.S. GAAP guidance, the Company reclassified stranded income tax effects on items within Accumulated other comprehensive income (loss) resulting from the enactment of new U.S. tax legislation, which legislation is further discussed in Note17, to Retained earnings.
+During the second quarter of fiscal 2018, as permitted under U.S. GAAP, the Company reclassified stranded income tax effects on items within Accumulated other comprehensive income (loss) resulting from the enactment of new U.S. tax legislation, which legislation is further discussed in Note 17, to Retained earnings.
 The reclassified tax effects related to prior service credits and net actuarial losses relating to benefit plans, as well as to terminated cash flow hedges.
 The tax effects relating to these items are generally recognized as such amounts are amortized into earnings.